 Although it is hardly a sparsely populated city, with a population of around 2 and a half million, Fukuoka does, at first glance appear noticeably less crowded than other similarly sized Japanese cities.
 This is due in no small part to the abundance of green space that criss-crosses the city centre.
 This gives the whole downtown district a very relaxed, cosmopolitan feel, quite different from most other Japanese cities.

 This is probably one of the main reasons why Fukuoka was named 10th in a survey of the world’s most liveable cities.
 As urban populations increase globally, many cities are struggling to balance the realities of corporate commercialism with the desire of the people to maximize their living spaces and quality of life.
 Fukuoka however seems to have managed to find a pretty good equilibrium.

 Fukuoka is known across Japan and indeed Asia as something of a cultural hub.
 This is reflected in the many museums dotted around the city.
 The Fukuoka Asian Art Museum showcases the best of Japanese contemporary art alongside art from nearby nations such as China, Korea, Thailand and many others.

 Further Japanese works can be seen in the Fukuoka Art Museum alongside collections from great European masters such as Rothko, Lichtenstein and Salvador Dali.

 If you like your history a little more peaceful then why not stop by the Hakata Machiya Folk Museum.
-These delightful little museum was built with the purpose of preserving not only history artifacts but also the culture, language and way of life of Fukuoka in years gone by.
+This delightful little museum was built with the purpose of preserving not only historical artifacts but also the culture, language and way of life of Fukuoka in years gone by.

 In many ways similar to Osaka, Yatai are street stalls that sell rapidly prepared and delicious local food like Ramen and Takoyaki.
 However, you will also find many restuarants selling one of the great delicacies of the area, Motsu Nabe.